rust-lang/book/src/ch15-00-smart-pointers.md

 Now that we've learned quite a bit of Rust, we can start digging into some more complicated concepts.
 In this chapter, we'll learn about a design pattern in Rust called a *smart pointer*.
-This pattern allows us to leverage Rust's ownership and borrowing features to manage all kinds of resources in a safe way.
+This pattern allows us to leverage Rust's ownership and borrowing features to manage all kinds of resources in a safe way, often without much more syntax than using plain old references.

-TODO: more motivation

-We'll be covering:

-* What smart pointers are
-* The `Deref` and `Drop` traits
-* `Box<T>`, the simplest smart pointer
-* Other common smart pointers in the standard library, like `Rc<T>`
-* A family of smart pointers called *cells* which give you *interior mutability*

-Let's dive in!

-## Smart Pointers Own and Manage Data or Resources

 So what are smart pointers, anyway?
 Well, we've learned about references in Rust in Chapter 4. *Pointer* is a generic programming term for something like a reference, that is, pointers "point at" data somewhere else.
 References are a kind of pointer that only borrow data; by contrast, in many cases, smart pointers *own* the data that they point to.
-That is, they have extra capabilities that references don't, hence the "smart" nickname.
+They also often hold metadata about the data.
+Smart pointers have extra capabilities that references don't, hence the "smart" nickname.

 We've actually already encountered a few smart pointers in this book, we didn't call them that by name, though.
 For example, in a certain sense, `String` and `Vec<T>` from Chapter 8 are both smart pointers.
-They own some memory and allow you to manipulate it.
-Another good example is `File`, which we used for our I/O project in Chapter 12: it owns and manages a file handle that the operating system gives us.
+They own some memory and allow you to manipulate it, and have metadata (like their capacity) and extra capabilities or guarantees (`String` data will always be valid UTF-8).
+Another good example is `File`, which we used for our I/O project in Chapter 12: it owns and manages a file handle that the operating system gives us, and allows us to access the data in the file.

 Given that this is a general design pattern in Rust, this chapter won't cover every smart pointer that exists.
 Many libraries will build their own as well, and you may write some for your own code.
-The ones we cover here will be the most common ones from the standard library.
+The ones we cover here will be the most common ones from the standard library: `Box<T>`, `Rc<T>`, and `RefCell<T>`.
+Along the way, we'll also cover:

+* The `Deref` and `Drop` traits that make smart pointers convenient to work with
+* The *interior mutability* pattern that lets you...
+* Reference cycles, how they can leak memory, and how to prevent them

+Let's dive in!

 ## `Box<T>` Points to Data on the Heap and Has a Known Size